blackmann/compa/website/src/home/content/contributing.md

 - **Code**: If you're a developer, you can contribute code to Compa.
 This could be a new feature, a bug fix, or even a typo correction.
 - **Documentation**: If you're good at writing, you can contribute to the documentation.
 This could be a new guide, a tutorial, or even a correction to an existing document.
 - **Discussion**: If you're not a developer or a writer, you can still contribute by participating in discussions.
 You can help answer questions, provide feedback, or even just say hi.
+- **Design/Art**: If you're a designer or an artist, you can contribute by suggesting new designs or art for the platform.
+This could be a new logo, UI design, or even a new color scheme.
+The possibilities are endless.

 ## Code Contributions